![]() |

 Authors are responsible for the accuracy, integrity and originality of the submitted work, including any use of Artificial Intelligence (AI), and that the work submitted does not infringe the rights of third parties.

 Authors should not include AI or AI-assisted technologies as an author or co-author of a postulated work, nor cite an AI product as an author.
-Therefore, generative artificial intelligence tools, including NLP (natural language processing) or LLM (large language models) systems, such as ChatGPT, Microsoft Copilot, Bard, Claude, Perplexity or Bing Chat, among others, cannot be considered as authors in the journal Política Internacional, because they do not meet its authorship criteria.
+Therefore, generative artificial intelligence tools, including NLP (natural language processing) or LLM (large language models) systems, such as ChatGPT, Microsoft Copilot, Gemini, Claude, Perplexity or Bing Chat, among others, cannot be considered as authors in the journal Política Internacional, because they do not meet its authorship criteria.

 Manuscripts submitted to the journal International Politics will be verified during the preliminary evaluation process, making use of available tools for AI detection, such as Оriginаlity, ZеrоGPT, Cоntеnt аt scаlе, Writеr, Copyleaks and GPTZеrо.
+It's important to emphasize that these tools are intended as a support tool, and their results will be complemented by expert human review, given the constant evolution of AI and the inherent limitations of detection technologies.

 In case of detection of undeclared or improper use of generative artificial intelligence in the writing of the submitted manuscript, the editors will contact the authors involved in this practice to inform them about the rejection of the manuscript.
+The journal reserves the right to take additional measures in cases of serious or repeated misconduct, including notification to the authors' institutions and a ban on future submissions, in accordance with the Committee on Publication Ethics (COPE) guidelines.

 Research data management